Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/ESP-ARDUINO-SOLUTIONS/mqtt-servo-snap-turnout-signals/esp8266-transformation-mqtt-client/README.md

 ## Lib installtion

 ### search for "PubSubClient" lib and install it before compiling
-### or install this lib for location [PubSubClient lib ](https://github.com/adarshkumarsingh83/jmri-cmri/raw/main/DOCUMENTS/JMRI-MOSQUITTO-MQTT/lib/pubsubclient.zip)
+### or install this lib for location [PubSubClient lib ](https://github.com/Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/raw/main/lib/pubsubclient.zip)

+### search for "ESP8266WiFi" lib and install it before compiling
+### or install the wifi lib for esp8266 [esp8266wifi lib](https://github.com/Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/raw/main/lib/ESP8266WiFi.zip)

 ### jmri configuration
 * all sensors will start from 10000 to limit